DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Related Work

 For cloth modeled as a mass-spring system, \citet{Liu2013FastMassSpring} treat the implicit Euler integration as an energy minimization problem.
 The global linear system then remains constant on run-time, and each spring constraint can be solved separately in a local step.
 That global/local solver idea is generalized as Projective Dynamics (PD)~\cite{Bouaziz14_PD}, which supports material models whose elastic energy has a specific quadratic form.
 Projective Dynamic is further extended to support more general materials~\cite{overby2017admmpd, Liu17_Quasi}.
 Though a local step in PD can be processed in parallel, the global step still needs to maintain a large pre-factorized sparse matrix and do back substitutions in each step.
 Another relevant idea is Position-Based Dynamics (PBD)~\cite{Muller2007PBD, Macklin2016XPBD}, which iteratively projects each constraint in a non-linear Gauss-Seidel-like fashion, leading to highly parallelizable computation on GPUs.

-Both PD and PBD have led to a few follow-up works on more advanced speedup techniques applicable to cloth simulation. \citet{Wang2015Chebyshev} and a follow-up work \cite{wang2016Descent} propose a Chebyshev acceleration technique that can be applied to both PD and PBD to speed up convergence. \citet{Fratarcangeli2016Vivace} also introduce a parallel randomized Gauss-Seidel method that re-organizes the unknowns of the sparse linear system into a few independent blocks, which can be solved in parallel with a single Gauss-Seidel step.
+Both PD and PBD have led to a few follow-up works on more advanced speedup techniques. \citet{Komaritzan18_projectiveSkinning} present techniques to speed up PD with contact for physics-based character skinning.
+For PD and PBD in cloth simulation, \citet{Wang2015Chebyshev} and a follow-up work \cite{wang2016Descent} propose a Chebyshev acceleration technique that can be applied to both PD and PBD to speed up convergence. \citet{Fratarcangeli2016Vivace} also introduce a parallel randomized Gauss-Seidel method that re-organizes the unknowns of the sparse linear system into a few independent blocks, which can be solved in parallel with a single Gauss-Seidel step.
 Recently, the computation of integration is further accelerated by the multigrid method, e.g., geometric multigrid scheme~\cite{wang2018Multigrid}, algebraic multigrid scheme~\cite{Tamstorf2015Multigrid}, and Galerkin multigrid scheme~\cite{Xian2019Galerkin}.

 Lastly, our work is also relevant to previous attempts to matching cloth simulation with real fabric behaviors~\cite{Miguel2012DataDriven, Wang2011DataDriven,Miguel2013DataDriven,Clyde2017DataDriven}, which is typically done by fitting constitutive material models with real material properties and can benefit from extra gradient information from a differentiable simulator~\cite{Hahn19_Real2Sim}.